 - The Furniture

 It’s a small list, but you do need these things to get you going before you think about all the other essentials of a home bar.

-It is a must have of course, whether it be one that you build yourself, a kit that you build, or a pre-made unit that you buy ready to go straight into place.
+It is a must have of course, whether it be one that you build yourself, a kit that you build.
+Or maybe a pre-made unit that you buy ready to go straight into place.

-If you decide to build a bar from scratch it will give you a lot of freedom because you can custom build around the space you have available but remember to figure in shelves for glasses and space for a refrigerator.
-You will find you can get plans for home bars online, which you download to your computer after purchase, this means you don’t have to try and figure out a design yourself.
+If you decide to build a bar from scratch it will give you a lot of freedom because you can custom build around the space you have available.
+Remember to figure in shelves for glasses and space for a refrigerator.
+You will find you can get plans for home bars online, which you download to your computer after purchase.
+This means you don’t have to try and figure out a design yourself.

 You could go the route of a Home Bar Kit, a flat pack that you build in site.
 I would go for a decent quality one if you go this route as some kits can be flimsy and badly made.

-The pre-made units are obviously the easiest option as the can be delivered and put straight into position.
+The pre-made units are obviously the easiest option as they can be delivered and put straight into position.
 These are probably the more expensive option, but the easiest if you have done your homework.
 By homework, I mean measuring.
 You will need to not only measure the site in your home where your bar unit is going, but the route to getting it there.
-You will have to plan the easiest route in your home for your bar unit to travel when it arrives, so measure hallways, doorways and any other obstacles that may need to be passed.
+You will have to plan the easiest route in your home for your bar unit to travel when it arrives.
+Measure hallways, doorways and any other obstacles that may need to be passed.

-The refrigerator is a must have and forms part of the structure of your bar, so make sure you factor it in when planning your bar, and not just a space for it, but make sure there is an electrical outlet available close by.
+The refrigerator is a must have and forms part of the structure of your bar.
+Make sure you factor it in when planning your bar, and not just a space for it, but make sure there is an electrical outlet available close by.
 Fridges come in all shapes and sizes, so the choice will be yours.

 Whilst some people do like to stand at a bar, the option to sit at the bar is a definite must.
-This will be achieved by stools, which again come in all shapes and sizes, from your basic seat only stool to the more refined ones with back rest and arm rests.
+This will be achieved by stools, which again come in all shapes and sizes.
+It can be basic seat only stools, or the more refined stools with back rest and arm rests.

-The space factor will again kick in when choosing bar furniture as there is no point buying furniture that is not going to fit the area you have, so again get that tape measure out.
+The space factor will again kick in when choosing bar furniture.
+There is no point buying furniture that is not going to fit the area you have, so again get that tape measure out.

 I’ll Have An Alexander

-It’s time for the fun to begin, it’s time to stock your bar with all your favorite beverages, from beers and wines to spirits and mixers.
-This again is your choice, you may be just looking to have a strictly beer only bar, or just beers and wines, or going the whole nine yards and stocking everything to make even the most elaborate cocktails.
+It’s time for the fun to begin, it’s time to stock your bar with all your favorite beverages.
+From beers and wines to spirits and mixers.
+This again is your choice, you may be just looking to have a strictly beer only bar.
+Maybe just beers and wines, or going the whole nine yards and stocking everything to make even the most elaborate cocktails.

-If your bar is just for you and your family, then you will only need your stock to cover all your families favorite drinks, but if you love to entertain and your home bar is going to be open for friends, then your stock will need to be more varied and cover drinks you may not even like yourself.
+If your bar is just for you and your family, then you will only need your stock to cover all your families favorite drinks.
+If you love to entertain and your home bar is going to be open for friends.
+Then, your stock will need to be more varied and cover drinks you may not even like yourself.

-The more variety you carry, the more experimenting you can do, cocktails are great fun and part of that fun is in making them.
-Not all cocktails are complicated with many ingredients, some are just plain simple and taste great, like the Alexander, simple but beautiful.
+The more variety you carry, the more experimenting you can do.
+Cocktails are great fun and part of that fun is in making them.
+Not all cocktails are complicated with lots of ingredients.
+Some are just plain simple and taste great, like the Alexander, simple but beautiful.

-Whatever drinks you are going to stock, just have fun with it, and of course, when it comes to consuming the drink, do it responsibly.
+Whatever drinks you are going to stock, just have fun with it.
+Of course, when it comes to consuming the drink, do it responsibly.

 The Alexander: Cognac – Cocoa Liqueur – Cream, served in a Martini glass.